Only this pageAll pages

 To control which tools are visible to your AI with more granularity, you can follow the Tool Access Controls guide.

-Additionally, you can append the following advanced query parameters to the MCP URL for an even more customized experience.
+You can append the following advanced query parameters to the MCP URL for a more customized experience:

 Obtaining MCP Token

-You’ll receive a unique URL that can be used to configure your MCP client.
-This URL includes a secret key, so please treat it as sensitive information and share it only with trusted parties.
+This URL includes a secret key; treat it as sensitive information and share it only with trusted parties.

-By default, your MCP token grants access to all your tools across every organization you belong to.
-To restrict the tools your AI systems can access, you can append specific query parameters to the MCP URL address.
+By default, your MCP token grants AI systems access to all of your tools in Make, across every organization you belong to.
+You can append query parameters to the MCP URL to restrict tool access to the following levels:

 https://<MAKE_ZONE>/mcp/api/v1/u/<MCP_TOKEN>/sse?organizationId=<id>

-The Agent will see all scenarios within any team under the specified organization.
+The AI can see all scenarios in any team within the specified organization.

 https://<MAKE_ZONE>/mcp/api/v1/u/<MCP_TOKEN>/sse?teamId=<id>

-The Agent will see all scenarios within the specified team.
+The AI can see all scenarios within the specified team.

 https://<MAKE_ZONE>/mcp/api/v1/u/<MCP_TOKEN>/sse?scenarioId=<id>

-The Agent will only see the specified scenario.
+The AI can only see the specified scenario.

 You can also specify multiple values for each of the entities above using the following syntax: ?scenarioId[]=<id1>&scenarioId[]=<id2>

-At the moment, these parameters are mutually exclusive and cannot be combined.
+Currently, these parameters are mutually exclusive and can't be combined.

 Prerequisites